LordNoteworthy/binary-auditing-solutions/003 - hll mapping/a07_relational_and_equality_operators/README.md

   .text:013C1016                                         ; _main+12j
   .text:013C1016                 pop     ebp
   ```
-- The condition will not be satisfied and he program will not jump to _loc_13C1016_ but instead he will zero eax and continue its execution flow.
+- The condition will not be satisfied and The program will not jump to _loc_13C1016_ but instead he will zero eax and continue its execution flow.